ThakshilaDamsak/ThakshilaDamsak.github.io/README.md

-# www.thakshiladamsak.ml
+# My website
-This is the source code of my [website](https://www.thakshiladamsak.ml).
+This is the source code of my website.

-#### note
+#### www.thakshiladamsak.ml

+### Note
-- I got help from ChatGPT and Bing AI to write js.
+- I took help from ChatGPT and Bing AI to write the js.
 - Also I got the custom tooltip code from [W3schools](https://www.w3schools.com/css/css_tooltip.asp).